TRANSLATIONS: Chinese | Dutch | French | German | Portuguese | Russian | Spanish |

 Opening Declaration from the Inaugural Meeting: Bodrum, Turkey, May 2006

 The Property and Freedom Society stands for an uncompromising intellectual radicalism: for justly acquired private property, freedom of contract, freedom of association—which logically implies the right to not associate with, or to discriminate against—anyone in one’s personal and business relations—and unconditional free trade.
 It condemns imperialism and militarism and their fomenters, and champions peace.
 It rejects positivism, relativism, and egalitarianism in any form, whether of “outcome” or “opportunity,” and it has an outspoken distaste for politics and politicians.
 As such it seeks to avoid any association with the policies and proponents of interventionism, which Ludwig von Mises had identified in 1946 as the fatal flaw in the plan of the many earlier and contemporary attempts by intellectuals alarmed by the rising tide of socialism and totalitarianism to found an anti-socialist ideological movement.
-Mises wrote: “What these frightened intellectuals did not comprehend was that all those measures of government interference with business which they advocated are abortive. … There is no middle way.
-Either the consumers are supreme or the government.” (“Observations on Professor Hayek’s Plan,” 1946))
+Mises wrote: “What these frightened intellectuals did not understand government was that all those measures of interference with business which they advocated are abortive. … There is no middle way.
+Either the consumers are supreme or the government.” (“Observations on Professor Hayek’s Plan,” 1946; 2.)1

 As culturally conservative libertarians, we are convinced that the process of de-civilization has again reached a crisis point and that it is our moral and intellectual duty to once again undertake a serious effort to rebuild a free, prosperous, and moral society.
 It is our emphatic belief that an approach embracing intransigent political radicalism is, in the long run, the surest path to our cherished goal of a regime of totally unfettered individual liberty and private property.
-In thus seeking a fresh and radical new beginning, we are heeding the old but frequently forgotten advice of Friedrich Hayek’s:
+In thus seeking a fresh and radical new beginning, we are hearing the old but frequently forgotten advice of Friedrich Hayek’s:

-“We must make the building of a free society once more an intellectual adventure, a deed of courage.
-What we lack is a liberal Utopia, a programme which seems neither a mere defence of things as they are nor a diluted kind of socialism, but a truly liberal radicalism which does not spare the susceptibilities of the mighty…, which is not too severely practical and which does not confine itself to what appears today as politically possible.
+We must make the building of a free society once more an intellectual adventure, a deed of courage.
+What we lack is a liberal Utopia, a program which seems neither a mere defense of things as they are nor a diluted kind of socialism, but a truly liberal radicalism which does not spare the susceptibilities of the mighty…, which is not too severely practical and which does not confine itself to what appears today as politically possible.
 We need intellectual leaders who are prepared to resist the blandishments of power and influence and who are willing to work for an ideal, however small may be the prospects of its early realization.
-They must be men who are willing to stick to principles and to fight for their full realization, however remote. … Unless we can make the philosophical foundations of a free society once more a living intellectual issue, and its implementation a task which challenges the ingenuity and imagination of our liveliest minds, the prospects of freedom are indeed dark.
-But if we can regain that belief in the power of ideas which was the mark of liberalism at its best, the battle is not lost.”
+They must be men who are willing to stick to principles and to fight for their full realization, however remote. … Those who have concerned themselves exclusively with what seemed practicable in the existing state of opinion have constantly found that even this has rapidly become politically impossible as the result of changes in a public opinion which they have done nothing to guide.
+Unless we can make the philosophical foundations of a free society once more a living intellectual issue, and its implementation a task which challenges the ingenuity and imagination of our liveliest minds, the prospects of freedom are indeed dark.
+But if we can regain that belief in the power of ideas which was the mark of liberalism at its best, the battle is not lost.

-Colophon: Our logo includes an image of a famous statue stolen from Bodrum by the British and currently in the British Museum.
+Colophon : Our logo includes an image of a famous statue stolen from Bodrum by the British and currently in the British Museum.

 Translations